skyzyx/resume/resumes/ryanparman-general-cv.md

 * Built a local development environment for engineering teams using [Vagrant].
 Eliminated "works on my machine", and reduced new engineer onboarding time from 2 weeks to 1 day (measured by when a new employee could make their first commit).
 * Expanded WePay’s payment security offerings by designing MFA-as-a-Service (U.S. patent filing [US15042104]).

-### [Amazon Web Services] — Seattle, WA

-> Amazon Web Services provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.

-#### AWS SDK Developer (March 2010—April 2014)

-* Created the [AWS SDK for PHP], enabling AWS to reach millions of new developers.
-* Initiated the creation of [AWS SDK for PHP] v2 to address changes in the PHP language and growth of AWS services.
-* Led one of the first teams to provide reusable UI building blocks for the [AWS Management Console], by collaborating directly with the AWS Design team.
-* Invested in increased transparency, better communication, and improved tooling for developers. [[Examples](https://github.com/skyzyx/resume/blob/master/amazon-specifics.md)]

 <div class="page-break"></div>

 ### Older roles, side projects